PawelekKlocek/Database_project/README.md

 <br>

 ## Workflow environment
-It is required to have fully configured Postgresql, we recommend a 17.2 version in a version on your local machine.
+It is required to have fully configured Postgresql, we recommend a 17.2 version as a one on your local machine.

 <br>